exlunaproject/catarinka/README.md

 # Catarinka

-Catarinka is a set of visual and non-visual components, and methods for Pascal/Delphi, developed as part of the [Sandcat Browser](https://github.com/felipedaragon/sandcat) project.
+Catarinka is a set of libraries for Lua and Pascal/Delphi, developed as part of the [Sandcat Browser](https://github.com/felipedaragon/sandcat) project.

+## Directories

+* `/lualib` - Catarinka Lua Library source
+ * `/docs` - Documentation about the library's functions and classes
+* `/src` - a set of visual and non-visual components, and methods for Pascal/Delphi

+## Pascal Components

  This kit includes the following components:

 * `TCatChromium` - A web browser component built on top of WACEF3/DCEF3.
-* `TCatConsole` - Console component built on top of a modified version of the Console component by Michael Elsdörfer.
+* `TCatConsole` - Console component built on top of a modified version of the Console component by Michael Elsdï¿½rfer.
 * `TCatHighlighters` - Provides quick access to multiple SynEdit highlighters with a color scheme adapted from the CodeRay project.
 * `TCatHTMLParser` - HTML Parser based on a component by Przemyslaw Jankowski
 * `TCatJSON` - JSON Manipulation component built on top of the SuperObject.